facebook/react-native/docs/IntegrationWithExistingApps.md

 Now that your React Native component is created via `index.ios.js`, you need to add that component to a new or existing `ViewController`.
 The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.

-#### Event Handler
+#### Adding `RCTRootView` to your project

-We will now add an event handler from the menu link.
-A method will be added to the main `ViewController` of your application.
+We will now add a React Native view into your project.
+You can do it from multiple places like when an event happens, or the application segues into a new ViewController.
+In this demo, we will add the React Native view in `viewDidLoad` of the main `ViewController`.
 This is where `RCTRootView` comes into play.

 When you build a React Native application, you use the React Native packager to create an `index.ios.bundle` that will be served by the React Native server.
 Inside `index.ios.bundle` will be our `HelloWorld` module.
 So, we need to point our `RCTRootView` to the location of the `index.ios.bundle` resource (via `URL`) and tie it to the module.